CocktailJS/cocktailjs.github.io/docs/index.md

 >Since **v0.0.1**

-Talents are very similar to Traits, in fact a Trait can be applied as a Talent in Cocktail.
+Talents are very similar to Traits, in fact a Trait can be applied as a Talent in cocktail.
 The main difference is a Talent can be applied to an _instance_.
 So we can define a Talent as a _Dynamically Composable Unit of Reuse_ (you can read more from [this paper](http://scg.unibe.ch/archive/papers/Ress11a-Talents.pdf)).